-7) Eye glasses can reflect distracting lights, but if you normally wear glasses, and that’s how people know you, you should wear them.
+7) Eyeglasses can create distracting reflections, but if you normally wear glasses, and that’s how people know you, it generally makes sense to wear them, especially if it would make you more comfortable.
 However, a glare-free type or frames with no lenses would be ideal.

 For information on how to best present yourself as an interview guest on TV, check out this article: Video and TV Interview Tips.